Find Trade Skills Schools

 • Insurance Checker

-Is There Job Demand for Insurance Policy Processing Clerks?
+Are There Job Opportunities for Insurance Policy Processing Clerks?

-There were about 308,500 jobs for Insurance Policy Processing Clerk in 2016 (in the United States).
+In 2016, there was an estimated number of 308,500 jobs in the United States for Insurance Policy Processing Clerk.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 34,100 new jobs for Insurance Policy Processing Clerk by 2026.
-Due to new job openings and attrition, there will be an average of 35,600 job openings in this field each year.
+The BLS estimates 35,600 yearly job openings in this field.

 undefined